 Natural disasters come in many forms: hurricanes, wildfires, earthquakes, tornadoes, floods, violent storms, and more.
-Where you live plays a big part in what severe conditions you’ll likely face — the east coast is frequently in the path of hurricanes and the west coast’s forests may fuel wildfires.
+Where you live plays a big part in what severe conditions you’ll likely face — the East Coast is frequently in the path of hurricanes and forests on the West Coast may fuel wildfires.

 We’ve seen the recent damage done by massive storms like Hurricane Ida — leaving both people and animals without homes, electricity, or access to clean water.
 Shelters nationwide stepped in to help care for animals who were evacuated or rescued.
 With hurricane season ongoing until the end of November, we’ve put together a guide with our veterinarians to help pet owners like yourself plan and prepare for natural disasters

 The best way to prepare for an emergency is to have a disaster plan in place ahead of time.
 Some extra preparation (even if it seems a little excessive) can go a long way in protecting you and your pet during a natural disaster.